 Slow-Cooked Pizzaiola Meat Loaf

-I also like to add Italian Castelvetrano olives to the meat loaf mixture.
+I like to add Italian Castelvetrano olives to the meat loaf mixture in this recipe.
 They're bright green, very mild and fruity, and are available in the deli section of the grocery store. —Ann Sheehy, Lawrence, Massachusetts

 Total TimePrep: 35 min.
 Cook: 4 hours